List of Days of Our Lives characters introduced in the 1980s: Renée DuMonde

-The party officially began when Renee entered wearing a gorgeous black gown and she addressed the very curious room.
+The party officially began when Renee entered wearing a black gown and addressed the room.
 They were all promised the "announcement of the year".
-Well, she delivered on all accounts.
 First, she announced that she and Alex were married.
-Tony was visibly upset - he was shunning her, but he still loved her.
-And Marie Horton, Alex's former love, was upset too.
-But in a nice surprise to Alex, always one step ahead, Renee out smarted him and called him "scum" and that she would be annulling their marriage, as she had discovered his true reason for marrying her, infuriating Alex.
-Then Renee told off everyone in the room - all the "itty bitty Hortons", making Julie livid.
+Tony was visibly upset - he was shunning her.
+Marie Horton, Alex's former love, was upset too.
+Her next announcement was pointed towards Alex, she was divorcing him, having found out why he married her in the first place.
 Renee reserved judgement on the only two people who ever showed they cared - Chris and Marlena.
 Renee relished going off on Anna, who wanted her out of the mansion.
-And finally, she admitted her one true love was always and would always be...Tony.
-She then ran upstairs in a fit of tears and rage, as she finished her diatribe on all of Salem.
+And finally, she admitted her one true love was always and would always be Tony.
+She then ran upstairs in a fit of tears and rage.

 A short while later, Tony went to check on Renee and they immediately fell into one another's arms.
-They talked and admitted their love after years of longing, and to the delight of their legion of fans, they made love.
+They talked and admitted their love after years of longing, and to the delight of their legion of fans, they had sex.
 Tony was jubilant and Renee was finally her happiest.
 Tony excused himself to grab some champagne to celebrate.
 Meanwhile, Alex confronted Renee and threatened her.
 From outside in the hallway, Anna eavesdropped.
 Alex exited and it was unclear if Anna was going to enter Renee's bedroom to confront her.
 Later, the maid Deliah screamed - there had been a murder.
 Roman investigated, and discovered Renee lying face down with a knife in her back.